developer3000S/Octopii/README.md

 - Save/overwrite the existing `ocr_list.json` file.

 3. You can replace each file you modify in the `models/` directory after you create or edit them via the above methods.
-4. Submit a pull request from your forked repo and we'll pick it up and add it to our current model.
+4. Submit a pull request from your forked repo and we'll pick it up and replace our current model with it if the changes are large enough.

 **Note:** Please take the following steps to ensure quality
 - Make sure the model returns extremely accurate results by testing it locally first.